 The executive board is our strategic and executive decision-making body.
 It provides the executive link between our national and area offices.

-It is responsible for developing the long-term strategy for the Arts Council and for ensuring delivery of our plan.
+It is responsible for developing the long-term strategy for the Arts Council and for ensuring delivery of our strategic framework Great art and culture for everyone.
 The role of the executive board is to:

 - oversee the development and implementation of corporate strategy

 - undertake high-level monitoring to ensure delivery of the Arts Council plan

 - make major recommendations to Council within delegated powers, and to approve further delegations as appropriate